Ecclesiastes 10

 Notes

-Verses 8--9 present four proverbial observations about the inherent risks of labor.
+Verses 8--9 present four proverbial observations about the risks of labor.
 Each activity carries danger: digging a גּוּמָּץ ("pit") risks falling in; breaking through a גָּדֵר ("stone wall" or "fence") risks a snake bite, since serpents nested in the crevices of stone walls in ancient Palestine; quarrying אֲבָנִים ("stones") risks being crushed; splitting עֵצִים ("logs") risks injury from the axe or flying wood.
-The point is not that work should be avoided but that every endeavor carries unintended consequences.
-This connects to Qoheleth's broader theme that life is unpredictable and that effort does not guarantee safe outcomes.
+The point is not that work should be avoided, but that every endeavor carries unintended consequences.
+This connects to Qoheleth's broader theme that life is unpredictable and that effort does not guarantee safety.

 The pit-digging proverb has echoes elsewhere in wisdom literature, though with a different emphasis.
 In Proverbs 26:27 and Psalm 7:15, the one who digs a pit falls into it as an act of divine justice -- the schemer is caught in his own trap.
 Here, however, Qoheleth's point seems more neutral: danger is simply inherent in the work itself, regardless of motive.

-Verse 10 is one of the most practically applicable sayings in Ecclesiastes.
+Verse 10 is the clearest practical saying in the passage.
 The word קֵהָה means "to be dull" or "blunt," and הַבַּרְזֶל is "the iron" (i.e., the axe blade).
 If the edge is not sharpened (פָנִים קִלְקַל, literally "the face is not polished/sharpened"), then חֲיָלִים יְגַבֵּר -- "he must exert more strength."
 The concluding phrase וְיִתְרוֹן הַכְשֵׁר חָכְמָה is difficult.
-I have rendered it "the advantage of skill is that wisdom brings success."
+Here it is rendered "the advantage of skill is that wisdom brings success."
 The key word יִתְרוֹן ("profit," "advantage") is the same commercial term from Ecclesiastes 1:3.
 The verb הַכְשֵׁר means "to succeed" or "to be right."
-Wisdom here is intensely practical: it is the forethought to sharpen one's tools before beginning to work.
+Wisdom here is practical: it is the forethought to sharpen one's tools before beginning to work.
 Preparation, not brute force, leads to success.

 Verse 11 introduces the נָחָשׁ ("serpent") again, now in the context of snake charming.
 The phrase בְּלוֹא לָחַשׁ means "without charming" or "before the charm."
-If the snake bites before the charmer can work, the charmer's skill is useless.
-The expression בַּעַל הַלָּשׁוֹן ("master of the tongue") is a vivid idiom for the snake charmer -- one who uses his tongue (i.e., incantation, speech) to control the serpent.
-The saying teaches that timing is essential: even genuine skill is worthless if applied too late.
-This naturally transitions into the next section about speech, since the "master of the tongue" serves as a pivot between the theme of practical skill and the theme of words.
+If the snake bites before the charmer can act, the charmer's skill is useless.
+The expression בַּעַל הַלָּשׁוֹן ("master of the tongue") is an idiom for the snake charmer -- one who uses his tongue, that is, incantation or speech, to control the serpent.
+The saying teaches that timing matters: even genuine skill is useless if applied too late.
+The "master of the tongue" thus serves as a pivot, carrying the passage's concerns from practical skill into the theme of speech that follows.

 The Fool's Speech (vv.
 12--15)